mother-db/MOTHER-DB-annotation-tools/MOTHER-AIML-OvarianFollicle/AIML_Training_Progression_Animation/README.md

 # Animation of training progress

 The animation file "Predictions and Probabilities for Each Epoch.mp4" shows the training progress from epoch 1 through epoch 25.
+Below is the animated gif version.
+Download the mp4 version to view the animation with a slider control in your favorite movie viewer.

 <img width="600" alt="Predictions and Probabilities for Each Epoch" src="https://github.com/user-attachments/assets/2eccbd5e-cc4f-4099-86a4-34aa85e3876c" />